 - ETFs are low-cost, but not no-cost.
 Often there are commissions to be paid, and management fees.
 The expenses are rising as ETF companies find they have to spend more on marketing to stand out in what has become a very competitive business.

 - ETF diversification isn't perfect.
 An ETF usually matches the makeup of a market index — but you could miss out on great investments that aren't part of the index.
 Plus, if you've got a stock ETF and one of the stocks is a dud, you can't dump it.

 - The ability to buy and sell ETFs throughout the day isn't necessarily a good thing.
-If your ETF is having a rough couple of hours, you might be tempted to move your money around — which isn't smart if you're investing for a long-term goal, like a comfortable retirement.
+If your ETF is having a rough couple of hours, you might be tempted to move your money around — which isn't smart if you're investing for a long-term goal, like contributing to your 401(k).